gptanon/wttest/README.md

 The signal produces vertical, horizontal, and diagonal time-frequency geometries, all intersecting at one point, making it impossible to untangle with traditional methods.
 JTFS's pairs,

- - **spin up** ("phase countour" down): captures rise down, minimal here (straying from its ideal of zero due to imperfections in said geometries)
+ - **spin up** ("phase countour" down): captures rise down - chirps, FMs with frequency decreasing over time.
+Minimal here (straying from its ideal of zero due to imperfections in said geometries)
  - **spin down**: captures rise up
- - **temporal lowpass** (w/ frequential bandpass): captures horizontal geometry
+ - **temporal lowpass** (w/ frequential bandpass): captures horizontal geometry - pure tones, locally or globally
- - **frequential lowpass** (w/ temporal bandpass): captures vertical geometry
+ - **frequential lowpass** (w/ temporal bandpass): captures vertical geometry - spikes, sharp transitions
- - **joint lowpass**: geometry-agnostic averaging of the entire scalogram
+ - **joint lowpass**: captures flat geometry, and offset of the scalogram; is an intensity reference for other pairs

-There's almost no overlap in energies of any one geometry with another.
+There's minimal overlap in energies of any one geometry with another.
 This demonstrates sparsity (selective activation) of JTFS, and how it enables some highly nonlinear filtering.

 ### 2. Trumpet | JTFS, 4D viz